 6. My kids won’t enjoy a cruise

 If your kids are apprehensive about cruising, the fleeting thought of a experiencing an unknown situation is sure to give way to new activities and friends.
-Besides planned Youth Programmes for children ages 6 month to 17, kids also have their own areas to enjoy such as the Kids Aqua Park and Ropes Course.
+Besides planned Youth Programs for children ages 6 month to 17, kids also have their own areas to enjoy such as the Kids Aqua Park and Ropes Course.
 As an added benefit, it can actually be less expensive to cruise with your kids (some promotions offer free 3rd and 4th guests in your stateroom) than to pay for childcare to leave them at home.

 7. Only grandparents cruise

-With the average age of a cruise guest being 49, it's definitely not true that only grandparents cruise.
-With today's innovative dining opportunities, entertainment and youth programmes, you're sure to find an entire range of fellow passengers on board your ship.
+With the average age of a cruise guest being 49, it’s definitely not true that only grandparents cruise.
+With today’s innovative dining opportunities, entertainment and youth programs, you’re sure to find an entire range of fellow passengers on board your ship.

 8. Cruises are expensive

-Cruising is one of the best holiday values available today.
+Cruising is one of the best vacation values available today.
 Guests can take advantage of last minute deals or sign up for emails so they’ll be notified of all the great deals available.
 You can also take advantage of booking promotions once you’re on board the ship.
-Norwegian's Free at Sea offers cost saving benefits such as unlimited open bar, pre-paid service charges and complimentary Wi-Fi.
-If you're travelling in a large group, take a look at their group discounts.
+Norwegian’s Free at Sea offers cost saving benefits such as unlimited open bar, pre-paid service charges and complimentary Wi-Fi.
+If you're traveling in a large group, take a look at their group discounts.

 9. I’ll get seasick

 With state-of-the-art stabilizers keeping the ship on an even keel at all times, it’s not likely you’ll experience sea sickness at any time while you’re cruising.
 Choosing a cabin in the center of the ship can also help to minimize any minimal motion you may feel.